 - We are evaluating an intravitreal implant, in collaboration with Regeneron, consisting of a PEG-based hydrogel matrix containing embedded micronized particles of aflibercept.
 Aflibercept is marketed by Regeneron under the brand name Eylea.
-We refer to the formulation we are developing with Regeneron as OTX-IVT.
 We designed the injection to be delivered to the vitreous chamber of the eye using a fine gauge needle.
-We entered into a strategic collaboration with Regeneron in October 2016 for the development and commercialization of protein-based anti-VEGF drugs, with the initial product candidate incorporating the drug aflibercept into our hydrogel. - We have selected the TKI, referred to as OTX-TKI, and advanced into an initial human clinical trial and dosed our first patient in Australia in February 2019.
-We have conducted preclinical work on this compound and have achieved local programmed-release and pharmacodynamic effect in vivo for six months.
+We entered into a strategic collaboration with Regeneron in October 2016 for the development and commercialization of protein-based anti-VEGF drugs, with the initial product candidate incorporating the drug aflibercept into our hydrogel. - · We are also researching the delivery of small molecule TKIs from our hydrogel and have selected the TKI we plan to advance to an initial human clinical trial outside the United States in the first half of 2018.
+We have conducted preclinical work on this compound and have achieved sustained delivery and pharmacodynamic effect in vivo for six months.
 We believe this class of drugs is well suited for use with our platform given its high potency, multi-target capability, and compatibility with a hydrogel vehicle.
 In the absence of a sophisticated drug delivery system, these drugs have been difficult to deliver to the eye for acceptable time frames at therapeutic levels without causing local and systemic toxicity due to low drug solubility and very short half-lives in solution.
-We believe our local programmed-release drug delivery technology gives us potential advantages in this regard.
+We believe our local drug delivery technology gives us potential advantages in this regard.
 By selecting a compound that is compatible with our hydrogel platform technology and that will have expiration of relevant patents within the timeline of our development program, we avoid the need to license the TKI molecule, thus retaining full worldwide rights to any products we develop.

-We are conducting these small and large molecule local programmed-release programs in parallel.
+We are conducting these small and large molecule sustained delivery programs in parallel.